kubeflow/katib/docs/new-algorithm-service.md

     }
 ```

-### Contribute the algorithm to katib
+### Contribute the algorithm to Katib

-If you want to contribute the algorithm to katib, you could add unit test or e2e test for it in CI and submit a PR.
+If you want to contribute the algorithm to Katib, you could add unit test or e2e test for it in CI and submit a PR.

 #### Unit Test